artainmo/machine-learning/README.md

 Optimizing init is practical to fasten convergence by avoiding vanishing gradient problem.

 Bias are usually init to 0, starting of neutral.

-## GRADIENT CHECKING

-Bugs can occur during your implementation of back-propagation, they can be subtle because the cost could properly descend but still the bug could lower the overall performance.

-Gradient checking is used to debug back-propagation, by estimating them with numerical gradients(slope between two points around the one cost point) and comparing them with backpropagation gradients.

 ## REGULARIZATION